Synaptic bundle theory for spike-driven sensor-motor system: More than eight independent synaptic bundles collapse reward-STDP learning

-Finally, Fig.~\ref{fig:learning_results}(d) shows the learning curves for independent synaptic weights ($N_b = N$) with $N_b = \{6, 7, \dots, 10, 11\}$.
+Finally, Fig.~\ref{fig:learning_results}(d) shows the learning curves for independent synaptic weights ($N_b = N_m$) with $N_b = \{6, 7, \dots, 10, 11\}$.
 Learning proceeds for $N_b \le 8$, becomes unstable at $N_b = 9$, and fails to progress for $N_b \ge 10$.

 To analyze learning performance more precisely, \emph{the number of incorrect transitions} was counted for each synapse at every time step.
-This is the number of times that the sign of $g_i(t)$ in Eq.~\ref{eq:reward_gradient} points in the opposite direction of the correct synaptic weight update.
+This is the number of times that the sign of $g_i(t)$ in Eq.~(\ref{eq:reward_gradient}) points in the opposite direction of the correct synaptic weight update.
 The target weights were obtained from runs in which learning succeeded with shared weights ($N_b = 1$) and $6 \le N_m \le 20$.
 Each resulting weight vector was considered the ground truth, and their pairwise cosine similarities were computed.
 Since every pair scored at least 0.95, $N_b = 1,N_m = 10$ learning weights were selected as the optimal weights.

-As shown in Fig.~\ref{fig:incorrect_count_vs_neurons}(left), the number of incorrect transition count increases with $N_m$.
+As shown in Fig.~\ref{fig:incorrect_count_vs_neurons}(a), the number of incorrect transition count increases with $N_m$.
 Consistent with the earlier observation that learning is faster with smaller $N_m$, runs with fewer motor neurons exhibit fewer incorrect transitions.
 This confirms that a lower number of incorrect transitions coincides with faster learning.

-As shown in Fig.~\ref{fig:incorrect_count_vs_neurons}(right), the number of incorrect transition count increases with $N_b < 10$.
-The number of incorrect transition counts increases sharply at $N_b$ around 8.
+As shown in Fig.~\ref{fig:incorrect_count_vs_neurons}(b), the number of incorrect transition count increases with $N_b < 10$.
+The number of incorrect transition counts increases sharply at $N_b$ around $8$.
 This results accurately shows that smaller $N_b$ are better for learning.

 Fig.~\ref{fig:learning_score_vs_incorrect_count_colored_df} shows a scatter plot of learning scores versus the incorrect transition counts for $5 \le N_m \le 25$ with varying $N_b$.
 Learning scores are higher when the incorrect transition count is low.
 This regime that also corresponds to smaller values of $N_b$.